ashvardanian/SimSIMD/README.md

 ### Using Python API with USearch

 Want to use it in Python with [USearch](https://github.com/unum-cloud/usearch)?
-You can wrap the raw C function pointers SimSIMD backends into a `CompiledMetric`, and pass it to USearch, similar to how it handles Numba's JIT-compiled code.
+You can wrap the raw C function pointers SimSIMD backends into a `CompiledMetric` and pass it to USearch, similar to how it handles Numba's JIT-compiled code.

 ```py
 from usearch.index import Index, CompiledMetric, MetricKind, MetricSignature